ansys/pyansys-dev-guide/doc/source/how-to/deprecating.rst

       **This repository is no longer maintained as of [DATE].**

       ### Reason for deprecation
-      [Explain briefly why the project is being deprecated — e.g., better alternatives, no time to maintain, outdated use case.]
+      [Explain briefly why the project is being deprecated — e.g. better alternatives, no time to maintain, outdated use case.]

       ### Alternatives
       If you're looking for a maintained alternative, consider: